 Why pedal control?

-The pedals of a harp have the purpose to transpose the strings either to a sharp key, a regular key or to a flat key.
+The pedals of a harp have the purpose of transposing the strings either to a sharp key, a regular key or to a flat key.

 Put down the C pedal and every C becomes a C sharp.